codingwithsasquatch/azure-event-grid-domains/README.md

-# azure-event-grid-domains
+# Azure Event Grid Domains

-Domains with custom schemas
+Samples that demonstrate how to use domains with custom event schemas